FractalFir/wrapped_mono/README.md

 </p>

 ## About
-**wrapped-mono** is a wrapper around mono library, allowing for safe interreaction between rust code and mono runtime. **wrapped-mono** is WIP and does not support most of mono functionalities yet.
+**wrapped-mono** is a wrapper around mono library, allowing for safe interreaction between rust code and mono runtime. **wrapped-mono** is WIP and does not support all of mono functionalities yet.
 ## Features
 - [x] Mono JIT initalization
 - [x] Mono Domain creation